Assertion language

 and causes Helmholtz to check if the contract satisfies the given specification.
 A contract

-annotation has the form ContractAnnot RTYPE_pre -> RTYPE_post & RTYPE_abpost vars
+annotation has the form ContractAnnot RTYPE_pre -> RTYPE_post & RTYPE_abpost vars, where vars is

 optional.